ZhenYong02/DDPM-Conditional/README.md

 For testing the evaluation notebooks, sample generated images can be downloaded from:
 **[Download Sample Images (OneDrive)](https://entuedu-my.sharepoint.com/:f:/g/personal/zhenyong001_e_ntu_edu_sg/IgByeF_iG1jHRoe9Myq4vO3lAQbvLFrboYQCcrjbpNGnlBk?e=LO5w4B)**

-⚠️ **Important Note on Sample Images**: These are **small sample sets** provided for testing the evaluation pipeline, **NOT** the full 10k images used to calculate and report metrics in research.
+⚠️ **Important Note on Sample Images**: These are **small sample sets** provided for testing the evaluation pipeline, **NOT** the full 10k images used to calculate the metrics in our project report.
 For **reliable and publishable metrics**, you should generate and evaluate **10,000 to 50,000 images** for CIFAR-10.
 Using fewer images will result in high variance and unreliable metric estimates.

 ## Evaluation Metrics